dotansimha/graphql-yoga/README.md

 #### `mocking`

-Mocking the schema is straight forward, along wit
+Mocking the schema is straight forward, along with

 ```javascript
 import { GraphqlServer, MockList } from 'graphql-yoga'